kobotoolbox/docs/source/library_locking.md

 __kobo--locking-profiles__

 Define the profiles and assign them restrictions.
-There is no limit on the number of profiles that can be defined (`profile_1`, ..., `profile_n`) but there are **only three** colours that differentiate their locking appearance in the form-builder.
+There is no limit on the number of profiles that can be defined (`profile_1`, ..., `profile_n`) but there are **only three** colours that differentiate their locking appearance in the formbuilder.

 | restriction       | profile_1 | profile_2 | profile_3 |
 |-------------------|-----------|-----------|-----------|